Perspective | There’s a baffling tax gift to the wealthy in the Democrats’ social-spending bill

 Now Democrats are proposing a massive increase in that cap, one that would deliver nearly $130,000 over five years to the handful of wealthy taxpayers with enough income to owe $80,000 in state and local taxes annually.

-At a cost of nearly $300 billion, this tax cut would be the third largest measure in the bill. $300 billion is more than the bill spends on universal preschool, the child tax credit and the earned income tax credit combined.
-It’s also more than the bill allocates for health care for the poor, elderly and disabled.
+At its current size — negotiations are continuing — this tax cut would be the third largest measure in the bill.
+Three hundred billion dollars is more than the bill spends on universal preschool, the child tax credit and the earned income tax credit combined.
+It is also more than the bill allocates for health care for the poor, elderly and disabled.
 And it’s about as much as would be spent on renewable energy tax credits.

 The bill’s architects claim that the measure pays for itself, but that’s a hollow claim.
-It relies on a budget trick whereby lawmakers extend the $80,000 SALT cap beyond 2025, and lowering it to $10,000 for 2031 only, while letting the remainder of the 2017 tax law expire as currently scheduled.
+It relies on a budget trick whereby lawmakers extend the $80,000 SALT cap beyond 2025, and lowering it to $10,000 for 2031 only, while letting the remainder of the 2017 tax law expire as scheduled.
 It’s a good bet lawmakers are going to ultimately extend most of those remaining tax cuts — at least the share going to people making less than $400,000 — turning these revenue increases into revenue losses.

 Democrats had originally intended to reverse some of the 2017 tax cuts — by restoring the highest individual rate to 39.6 percent and increasing the corporate tax rate from 21 percent up to as high as 28 percent.
 Unable to secure 50 votes in the Senate, they abandoned those efforts (although they did retain a surtax on multimillionaires and a higher minimum corporate tax).
 Now they are moving in precisely the opposite direction — doubling down on tax cuts for the wealthy.
 The proposal contradicts the stated rationale for the Build Back Better Act, which is to make investments in families paid for by higher taxes on the well-to-do.